Mr-PauI/Walnut-CGB/README.md

 Execute a bootrom image on reset.
 A reset must be performed after calling gb_set_bootrom for these changes to take effect.
 This is because gb_init calls gb_reset, but gb_set_bootrom must be called after gb_init.
-The bootrom must be either a DMG or a MGB bootrom.
+The bootrom must be either a CGB, DMG or a MGB bootrom.

 ## License